Bwvolleyball/recipe-organizr/gateway/TRUSTED_LOCAL_SSL.md

 ![Trusted Local SSL](../docs/images/local_ssl_trusted.png)

+## Running with Trusted SSL in Docker Compose

+At the root of this project, you must create a file called `gateway.env` and provide the 3 environment variables specified above in a key=value format.
+This file is in the .gitignore, but the docker-compose will load variables from it.

+This requires mounting the path to your local ssl certificate into the container.
+The default location for this is ~/.ssl/.

 ## Remote SSL
 > In addition to developing locally with SSL, this project is configured to use SSL (only) where it is deployed on GCP.